 After a short, half an hour service, it was time for the eulogy.

 Stella and I went up.
-She read the first sentence and then broke down.
-I looked around, his three beloved sons, my aunties, my mum, my cousin, everyone wept already.
-Flashbacks from the last time I had to read a eulogy, my aunt’s funeral 4 years ago kept coming to my thoughts.
+She read the first sentence and then burst into tears.
+I looked around, his three beloved sons, my aunties, my mum, my cousin, everyone weeping.
+Flashbacks from the last time I had to read a eulogy, my aunt’s funeral 4 years ago kept coming to my mind.

 I needed to do it for my uncle.
 With tears streaming down my face and with breaking voice I took over and managed to read it until the end.